David Wills (singer)

 David Wills (born October 23, 1951, in Pulaski, Tennessee) is an American country music singer-songwriter.
 Wills released three studio albums and charted more than twenty singles on the Billboard Hot Country Singles chart between 1975 and 1988.
 Two of his songs, "There's a Song on the Jukebox" and "From Barrooms to Bedrooms," reached the Top 10 in 1975.
-Wills was a BMI songwriter for Pride Music Group, along with Blake Mevis and Bob Moulds.
-David was married to Deborah Ann Smith (from Dallas, TX) who owned Alcorn Music, Inc. publishing company.